 Job Details: These are all of the fields of data found in the Job Details area when creating a new job.
 Here we can not only make additional pieces of data required, but we can also select and input the exact values.
 This includes everything from mark-ups and rates to our custom job details.

-Note: There is a new element available with regards to overtime and double time rates.
+Note: There is a new element available with regard to overtime and double-time rates.
 When the overtime option is not straight time, we will display the overtime and double time rates calculated based on our default overtime rules.
-In the event there is a one off rate needed, customer rates can be selected and entered.
+In the event there is a one-off rate needed, customer rates can be selected and entered.
 However, we strongly encourage the use of the overtime rates creation functionality whenever possible.